Live at the Royal Albert Hall (Arctic Monkeys album)

 Live at the Royal Albert Hall is a live album by English rock band Arctic Monkeys, consisting of their 7 June 2018 performance at the Royal Albert Hall in London.
 It was released on 4 December 2020 through Domino Recording Company, with all proceeds going to the War Child charity.

 Critical reception

-NME gave the album a 5-star review, saying "it's the sound of a band who delight in defying expectations".

-Pitchfork gave the album 7.3 out of 10 and stated the "set leans heavily on the band's last two albums but still plays like a greatest hits."
+Leonie Cooper of NME gave the album a 5-star review, saying "it's the sound of a band who delight in defying expectations".
+Noah Yoo of Pitchfork gave the album 7.3 out of 10 and stated the "set leans heavily on the band's last two albums but still plays like a greatest hits".
+Matt Collar of AllMusic rated the album 4.5 out of 5 stars, stating the album finds the band "digging into a vibrant cross-section of material from throughout their career".